space-wizards/website-content/content/about/privacy.md

 ## Game Server Privacy Policy

+> **Updated January 19th, 2025:** Our game servers now check IP addresses with IPIntel to detect VPNs.
+Also specified usage of Discord.
+{.notice}

 This section of the privacy policy applies only if you play on our first-party SS14 servers.

 Some terminology used in this section: